-The Haunting, although differing from the original in many aspects, kept the opening and closing lines similar, but changed the closing one to: "and those who walk there, walk together."38 This might be because one of the central themes in both the novel and the TV show adaptation, the bond between a mother and her daughter, is a bit different in each - while in the novel, Eleanor despised her mother, Nelly in the TV show loved her.
+The Haunting, although differing from the original in many aspects, kept the opening and closing lines similar, but changed the closing one to: "and those who walk there, walk together."
+This might be because one of the central themes in both the novel and the TV show adaptation, the bond between a mother and her daughter, is a bit different in each-while in the novel, Eleanor despised her mother, Nelly in the TV show loved her.
 Although the mother in the TV show adaptation (Olivia, or Liv Crain) was by no means perfect (she got frequently angry with the children since she suffered from frequent headaches), she was nonetheless still a mother that took care of her children the best she could, something that the novel's Eleanor always lacked.
 Jessica R. McCort in her study comparing the novel with the Netflix adaptation, states that "Coming home in the Netflix series means something different than it did in Jackson's novel.
-The return home seems to be something that is desired by the creators of the series (in the end both Nell and Hugh Crain [Liv's husband] commit suicide in the house in order to remain with Olivia)."39 The novel's Eleanor sacrificed herself to Hill House to stay forever with the mother/in the home she once had.
+The return home seems to be something that is desired by the creators of the series (in the end both Nell and Hugh Crain [Liv's husband] commit suicide in the house in order to remain with Olivia)."
+The novel's Eleanor sacrificed herself to Hill House for a chance to have a home/mother that she never had; the TV show's Nelly sacrificed herself to Hill House to stay forever with the mother/in the home she once had.